About CoPaCC and Policing Insight

 Organisation wide subscription

 Provides automatic upgrade to full subscription access for all users registering using their organisation’s email address.
 Email [email protected] to find out more

 CoPaCC launched Policing Insight in May 2015 to provide a platform for stakeholders in policing and criminal justice to share knowledge, insight and opinion.

 Our content covers the full width of policing and criminal justice topics including policy, practice, crime and technology via articles, reports and our valuable Media Monitor service, a searchable database of news, analysis, opinion and reports from national, local and specialist press as well all the key policing and criminal justice organisations.

-Our readers and contributors reflect the necessary collaboration between police and criminal justice organisations, the third sector, industry and academia to find progressive solutions to the significant challenges in policing and criminal justice.
+Our readers and contributors reflect the necessary collaboration between police and criminal justice organisations, the third sector, industry and academia to find progressive solutions to the significant challenges facing policing and criminal justice.

-CoPaCC is proud to serve the police and criminal justice community, with a growing number of police forces/OPCCs and relevant government agencies, academic institutions, charities and industry taking up organisation wide subscriptions.
-Key organisations such as HMICFRS, College of Policing and Police ICT Company use Policing Insight as a valuable resource.
+CoPaCC is proud to serve the police and criminal justice community, with a growing number of police forces and relevant government agencies, academic institutions, charities and industry taking up organisation wide subscriptions.
+Key organisations such as ANZPAA, HMICFRS, College of Policing, APCC, SPA and Police ICT Company use Policing Insight as a valuable resource.